imalsogreg/blog.greghale.io/content/posts/2025-11-11-stochastic-parrot.md

    and extending codebases that weren't in their training set.
    For example, and work we are building a new programming language with features not present in any other programming language.
-   By definition this is different from everything in the LLM's training data.
-We routinely collaborate with Claude Code and Codex to implement these novel features into our novel compiler, to mathematically analize the novel language, and to produce formal specifications of the novel language.
+   By definition this is different from everything in the model's training data.
+We routinely collaborate with Claude Code and Codex to implement these novel features into our novel compiler, to mathematically analyze the novel language, and to produce formal specifications of the novel language.
- - Abstract reasoning: I recently came up with a novel language for describing networks of biological neurons.
-The first thing I wrote in that novel language was a biological neural network that has some interesting dynamic properties (an attractor network).
+ - Abstract reasoning: For my web-based neuron simulator, I had to make up a new language for defining neural networks.
+The first thing I built in that language was a an "attractor network", a network with some interesting dynamic properties.
 To build it, I had to specify a lot of neurons, their shapes, and their connections.
 I pasted this program into Claude 2.1 (from early 2024!) and asked it to infer the dynamics of the network.
 Claude was able to understand the flow of the